 Are you an INFJ personality type, or do you have one in your life?
 If so, you know that INFJs can be complex, mysterious, and at times, downright contradictory.
+(What’s your personality type?
+We recommend this free personality test.)
 Here are 14 contradicting things about being an INFJ.
 While these things may not be true of every INFJ, I believe they are generally true for most of us:

 1. We find people to be both fascinating and exhausting.
 INFJs love discovering what makes people tick.
 It’s often said that when INFJs look at you, they stare directly into your soul.
 We rarely miss a thing, from the flat way you said “everything’s fine” to the far-off look in your eyes.
 Nevertheless, we’re truly introverts who need plenty of quiet downtime.
 Too much time with people and we’re left feeling tired, unwell, and emotionally drained.